Easy Bacon Blue Cheese Dip

 - Change up the alliums as needed — Chopped onion, caramelized onion, or chives can take the place of scallions.
 They all have flavor profiles that blend nicely with the rest of the dish.

-- Stir in walnuts for a meaty texture — Walnuts blend into the base with an earthy richness that complements the bold blue cheese and smoky bacon flavor — just like they do in my easy gluten free chicken salad recipe, where they add satisfying texture to every bite.
+- Stir in walnuts for a meaty texture — Walnuts blend into the base with an earthy richness that complements the bold blue cheese and smoky bacon flavor.

 - Increase the crushed red pepper flakes for more heat — If you like a little extra kick, bump up the amount of red pepper flakes to taste.